Exceptions to the Erd\H os--Straus--Schinzel conjecture: Introduction

 Egyptian fractions have a long and colorful history.
 According to the Rhind Papyrus (ca.\ 1550 BCE), ancient Egyptians preferred to write fractions as sums of unit fractions (fractions with numerator 1).
 We have not seen a compelling argument for {\it why} they had this preference, but nevertheless it opened the door to many intriguing problems.
 For surveys of some of the many problems and results, see \cite[Ch.
 4]{EG}, \cite[Sec.
 D11]{Gu}.

 The Erd\H os--Straus conjecture, which dates to around 1948, asserts that $4/n$ is the sum of 3 unit fractions for every integer $n\ge 2$.
 An early result of Obl\'ath \cite{O} is that $n$ has this property if $n+1$ is divisible by a prime $p\equiv3\pmod 4$.
-This implies that asymptotically all $n$ have the Erd\H os--Straus property, the number of possible exceptions up to $N$ being $O(N/\sqrt{\log N})$.
-The count of possible exceptions has been strongly improved, though not recently: In 1970, Vaughan \cite{V} gave the upper bound $N/\exp(c(\log N)^{2/3})$ for a positive constant $c$.
+This implies that asymptotically all $n$ have the Erd\H os--Straus property.
+In fact, exceptions should only be divisible by primes $p$ for which $p+1$ has no prime factor $q\equiv3\pmod4$.
+The number of such primes $p\le N$ is $O(N/\log^{3/2}N)$ as can be seen from sieve methods.
+This property allows only $O(N/\log^{3/2} N)$ exceptional numbers up to $N$ via an argument akin to the Hardy--Ramanujan inequality (cf.~Gottschlich \cite[Lemma 2.3]{G}).
+The count of possible exceptions has been strongly improved, though not recently: In 1970, Vaughan \cite{V} gave the upper bound $N/\exp(c\log^{2/3}\kern-2pt N)$ for a positive constant $c$.

 Sierpi\'nski conjectured that not only $4/n$, but also $5/n$, can be written as a sum of 3 unit fractions, and then Schinzel conjectured that for each integer $m\ge4$, $m/n$ is the sum of 3 unit fractions for all sufficiently large $n$, depending on the choice of $m$.
 Clearly a necessary condition for ``sufficiently large" is that $n\ge m/3$.
 In this paper we show that ``sufficiently large" is indeed big, in fact larger than any fixed power of~$m$.